apache/skywalking-banyandb/docs/installation/binaries.md

 The build system provides a series of binary options as well.

 * `make -C banyand banyand-server` generates a basic `banyand-server`.
-* `make -C banyand release` builds out a static binary for releasing.
+* `make -C banyand release` or `make -C banyand static` builds out a static binary `banyand-server-static` for releasing.
 * `make -C banyand debug` gives a binary for debugging without the complier's optimizations.
 * `make -C banyand debug-static` is a static binary for debugging.
 * `make -C bydbctl release` cross-builds several binaries for multi-platforms.